Understanding Heat Affected Zone (HAZ) Microstructure

 Cooling Rate (t₈/₅) and Microstructure

-t₈/₅ is the time to cool from 800°C to 500°C - the critical range for phase transformation in steel.
+t₈/₅ is the time to cool from 800°C to 500°C, a common screening range for steel phase-transformation checks.

 | Cooling Rate | t₈/₅ (s) | Microstructure | Hardness (HV) |